mcevoyinit/honeycomb/readme.md

 # Introduction

-This CorDapp contains a series of flows and contracts useful in the world of Decentralised Exchangess - (DeX)
+This CorDapp contains a series of flows and contracts useful in the world of Decentralised Exchanges - (DeX)

    - Transaction mechanism for a multi-asset and multi-instrument DeX
    - Introduce Asset Lock Pattern which addresses